Where to Live in Pittsburgh: A Guide for Healthcare and University Professionals

 Bloomfield

 A slightly longer commute to Pittsburgh’s universities comes with Bloomfield, but public transit keeps the trip simple.
-For healthcare workers, the neighborhood includes West Penn Hospital and UPMC Children’s Hospital of Pittsburgh.
-Independent shops, a lively restaurant scene and local art galleries bring out Bloomfield’s charm.
+For healthcare workers, the neighborhood is close to West Penn and UPMC Children’s.
+Independent shops, a lively restaurant scene, “Little Italy Days,” the neighborhood’s summer festival, and local art galleries bring out Bloomfield’s charm.

 Get closer to a different side of Pittsburgh.
 Live in Bloomfield.